qutip/qutip/doc/dev_roadmap.md

 ## Library structure

 With a name as general as Quantum Toolkit in Python, the scope for new code modules to be added to `qutip` is very wide.
 The library was becoming increasingly difficult to maintain, and in c.
-2020 the QuTiP Admim Team decided to limit the scope of the 'main'
+2020 the QuTiP Admim Team decided to limit the scope of the 'main' (for want of a better name) qutip package.
-decision to limit dependences.
+This scope is restricted to components for the simulation (solving) of the dynamics of quantum systems.
+The scope includes utilities to support this, including analysis and visualisation of output.

+At the same time, again with the intention of easing maintence, a decision to limit dependences was agreed upon.
+Main `qutip` runtime code components should depend only upon Numpy and Scipy.
+Installation (from source) requires Cython, and some optional components also require Cython at runtime.
+Unit testing requires Pytest.